peacej/blog6/content/pages/music.md

 This page is about non-AI music.
 Regarding AI-generated music, I'll be adding to the [AI art page](https://jerrychi.com/pages/ai-art.html).)

 I'm a fan of many music genres.
-K-pop, J-pop, EDM, classical, hip-hop, R&B.  m-flo, Shiina Ringo, Epik High, IU, Zion.T, Blackpink, LE SSERAFIM, etc.
+K-pop, J-pop, EDM, classical, hip-hop, R&B.  m-flo, Shiina Ringo, Epik High, Blackpink, LE SSERAFIM, IVE, etc.

 Here is me rapping / breakdancing on a Korean TV show called "Let's Speak Korean," a game show to help foreigners learn Korean.
 It was broadcast in over 150 countries.
 The original song, a massive hit, is "Lollipop" by Big Bang and 2NE1 ([original music vid](https://www.youtube.com/watch?v=zIRW_elc-rY)).